-- NOTE: If crankpin is reground, visually check to ensure fillet blends smoothly with crankpin surface. - NOTE: To prevent repeat failures, camshaft and crankshaft should always be replaced as a set.
+NOTE: If crankpin is reground, visually check to insure fillet blends smoothly with crankpin surface.

+NOTE: To prevent repeat failures, camshaft and crankshaft should always be replaced as a set.

 Carefully pull crankshaft from crankcase.
-Note thrust washers and shims if used.

 Inspect gear teeth of crankshaft.
 If teeth are badly worn, chipped, or some are missing, replacement of crankshaft will be necessary.